Pub operator Fuller eyes savings to offset wage hike

-British pub operator and brewer Fuller, Smith & Turner Plc (FSTA.L) plans to save costs and review prices early next year to counter the substantial impact of enforced wage increases.
+Nov 20 British pub operator and brewer Fuller, Smith & Turner Plc plans to save costs and review prices early next year to counter the substantial impact of enforced wage increases.

 Fuller is focusing on staff training and new technology to boost efficiency, Chief Executive Simon Emeny told Reuters on Friday.